 Multiple missing teeth can be a real burden for both your smile’s appearance and function, but fortunately, full and partial dentures can provide an effective, natural-looking, and cost-effective solution.
 Dentures, in one form or another, have been used for generations, and with the latest advancements in dental prosthetics, modern-day dentures are now smaller, sleeker, and more comfortable than ever.
 Whether you are missing a few teeth or a complete row, they could be exactly what you need to get your complete smile back.

-- Partial Dentures: These can be used to fill in the gaps in a person’s smile who still has remaining teeth.
-It basically fits among the teeth like the missing piece of a puzzle, and it’s held in place using small metal clasps that attach to neighboring teeth.
+- Partial Dentures: These can be used to fill in the gaps in a person’s smile who still has remaining natural teeth.
+It basically fits among the teeth like a puzzle piece, and it’s held in place using small metal clasps.

-- Implant-Retained Dentures: A denture can also be secured using dental implants placed directly into the jawbone to provide maximum strength and stability.
+- Implant-Retained Dentures: A denture can be secured using dental implants placed directly into the jawbone to provide maximum strength and stability.
 We generally recommend implant-retained dentures for patients who want ultimate function and longevity from their new teeth.

 If you’re looking to rebuild your smile, the first step is to schedule an appointment here at Juno Beach Smiles.
 Dr. Greg Riley or Dr. Duane Keuning will perform a short oral exam, and then they’ll discuss our multiple tooth replacement options.
 If you both decide that removable dentures are the best one for you, they can then start the process of creating your prosthetic.